krupal-036/google-sheets-to-webpage/README.md

-# Google Sheets Data Fetcher
+# Google Sheets to webpage data fetcher

 This project fetches data from a Google Sheets spreadsheet and displays it in a webpage using HTML, JavaScript, and CSS.